 - Inside The Taste of Home Most Requested Cookbook

-- Make Morning Better
+- Homemade Muffins Recipes Make Morning Better

-- Homemade Cappuccino Muffins with Chocolate Chips
+- Bake Homemade Cappuccino Muffins with Chocolate Chips

-- Related Resources:
+- Related Recipes

-Cookbooks in this Article:
+Cookbooks in this Article

-I love this cookbook series.
-I have the both The American Country Inn and Bed and Breakfast Cookbook Volume One and Volume Two.
-The authors published another book in 2004 along the same lines: Best Recipes from American Country Inns and Bed & Breakfasts with more than 1,500 recipes.
-It’s just as good as the others.
-My books by Kitty and Kitty and Lucian Maynard are getting rather covered in flour and my notes (and, apparently, the cat).
+My books by Kitty and Lucian Maynard are getting rather covered in flour and my notes (and, apparently, the cat).
 If you aren’t familiar with these cookbooks, let’s take a look, so you can see why I am a raving fan.

 We loved staying at bed and breakfasts while we traveled around Indiana.
 Yes, even with a toddler in tow (way back when) and through the years.
 Innkeepers by and large were (and are) simply wonderful.
-Some had cats, dogs, or horses to pet, others had interesting toys they’d bring out that belonged to their kids or grandkids, and a few got down on the floor and played with our boys because they enjoyed having kids around so much.
-Kids along or not, snacks like cookies and pie were often supplied “just for fun.”
-We have many wonderful memories.

 One of the best parts of a bed and breakfast is right there in the name: The breakfast!
 Innkeepers pile it on.
 I never knew how busy my day would become, so I needed a big breakfast.
-Bed and breakfasts were always reliable in that regard—and it was always delicious.
-Which is why a cookbook like The American Country Inn and Bed & Breakfast is especially exciting to me.
+Bed and breakfasts were always reliable in that regard — and it was always delicious.

 Inside The American Country Inn and Bed & Breakfast Cookbook